bloderxd/Specter/README.md

 ![alt tag](http://orig09.deviantart.net/b7f1/f/2013/300/6/5/one_eyed_spectre_animation_by_lissathekitty-d6rmh63.png)

-#### Specter is a easy way to convert a payload data to pojo class.
+#### Specter is an easy way to convert a payload data to pojo class.

 # How does it work?